-Solar Associations Large Fds are caused by fast CMEs and their associated interplanetary shocks which can be associated with specific solar flares.
+Solar associations.
+Large Fds are caused by fast CMEs and their associated interplanetary shocks which can be associated with specific solar flares.
 Note again that the flare does not produce the CME (see also Gosling, 1993) but nevertheless is a useful diagnostic for determining the longitude on the Sun at which the CMEs and interplanetary shocks causing Fds originate.
 In some less energetic CME/Fd events it is also possible to deduce a 'source longitude' by noting the occurrence of a disappearing filament without a flare.
 It is of historical interest that Gosling, in a private communication referred to by Duggal and Pomerantz (1978), suggested that mass ejections without associated solar flares might cause some Fds.
-Previously Duggal and Pomerantz (1977) had determined that flares could not be the causes of Fds based on a superposed epoch analysis between flares and cosmic ray variations.
+Previously Duggal and Pomerantz (1977) had suggested that flares could not be the causes of Fds based on a superposed epoch analysis between flares and cosmic ray variations.

-Cane et al. (1996) have studied all ≥ 4 % Forbush decreases for a 30 year period (1964-1994) and determined which are flare related, based on the presence of associated energetic particle events.
+Cane et al. (1996) have studied all $\geq 4\%$ Forbush decreases for a 30 year period (1964-1994) and determined which are flare related based on the presence of associated energetic particle events.
 Two-step Fds were divided into two classes depending on whether they were associated with a significant flare or not.
-The division has no meaning in terms of the physics of the particle effects.
-The only point is that the flare-associated events are in general caused by more energetic CMEs.
-Cane et al. (1996) determined that of 92 "classic, two step" > 4% decreases, slightly more than half (55%) can be associated with significant flare events.
+The point is that the flare-associated events are in general caused by more energetic CMEs.
+The division has no meaning in terms of the physics of the particle effects although there is some suggestion (it e.g., Sheeley et al., 1999) that there are two classes of CMEs.
+Cane et al. (1996) determined that of 92 'classic, two step' > 4% decreases, slightly more than half (55%) can be associated with significant flare events.
 These flares occur within 50° of central meridian, consistent with the high probability of detecting the radially propagating ejecta.
-That large Fds originate near central meridian has been known for many years (Yoshida and Akasofu, 1965) and Barnden (1973a) supplied the explanation in terms of the large scale structure of solar ejecta in the interplanetary medium as discussed above.
+That large Fds originate near central meridian has been known for many years (Yoshida and Akasofu, 1965) and Barnden (1973b) supplied the explanation in terms of the large scale structure of solar ejecta in the interplanetary medium as discussed above.
 Nevertheless many subsequent workers have attributed two-step decreases to flares occurring far from central meridian.
-For example, Iucci et al. (1979a) used long-lasting type IV emission to make flare associations.
+For example, Iucci et al. (1979b) used long-lasting type IV emission to make flare associations.
 This is a reasonable way to determine those flares associated with a CME.
 However not all of the CMEs will intercept the Earth.
 The distribution of two-step Fd source regions shown by Iucci et al. (1986) extends over the entire visible disk of the Sun.
-Given that quite a few CMEs have no associated flare or filament disappearance one should expect that there will also be Fds with no such associated solar event.
-Thus studies attributing interplanetary events to flare activity alone (e.g. Iucci et al., 1979a) or even including disappearing filaments (Belov and Ivanov, 1997b) are likely to have some incorrect associations.
+Given that guite a few CMEs have no associated flare or filament disappearance one should expect that there will also be Fds with no such associated solar event.
+Thus studies attributing interplanetary events to flare activity alone (it e.g., Iucci et al., 1979b) or even including disappearing filaments (Belov and Ivanov, 1997) are likely to have some incorrect associations.
 Including energetic particle information on event times, location and energetics allows one to be sure of events that can be associated with a specific flare.